 Free regional support meetings are held every term and are open to any staff involved in delivering CoPE.

 After students' work has been internally moderated, centres must register candidates for external moderation, which is carried out by post.
 ASDAN will issue certificates following successful external moderation.

 All prices shown below are per learner, unless otherwise stated.

 |CoPE Level 1 and 2 candidate registration (one per learner, includes student book and certification)

 |CoPE Level 3 candidate registration (one per learner, includes student book and certification)

 |CoPE Levels 1, 2 and 3 standards with guidance

-All prices valid from 1 September 2018 until 31 August 2019.
+All prices valid from 1 September 2020 until 31 August 2021.
 Prices are shown exclusive of VAT.
-For details of prices from September 2019, please download the list of ASDAN course costs for 2019–2020.